IMPARGO Knowledge Center

 Once you have configured all the options, save your changes.
 Your new custom field will now be available for use across your operations, allowing you to capture all necessary information in a way that suits your workflow.

-DriverApp: The custom field will be visible to drivers in the IMPARGO DriverApp.
+DriverApp: The custom field is visible to drivers in the IMPARGO DriverApp and can be used during transport execution.

-Order tracking links: The custom field will be shown on stop tracking links and order tracking links, which can be shared with customers or partners.
+Order tracking links: The custom field will be shown on tracking links shared with customers.

 These visibility options allow you to control where custom fields appear, ensuring that sensitive or internal information is only visible to those who need it.